How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 - You do not consider creating a Family Property LLC to protect your properties from reassessment when you die.

-- Your heirs simply don’t know they have to file a claim for reassessment exclusion under Proposition 13 within three years, and they may lose it.
+- Your heirs don’t know they have to file a claim for reassessment exclusion under Proposition 13 within three years, and they may lose it.

 - Your child does not realize that under Prop 19 they must reside in your primary home to claim an exclusion after your death, and do not establish clear residency.